How competitive are data markets? What are the drivers behind concentration in some areas? What are the barriers to enabling more competition?

 Why might this be relevant?

-The project aims to equip stakeholders with a data governance process and toolbox for data sharing and interoperability, aligning with the question's focus on data markets and competition.
+The project aims to equip European Data Spaces with a holistic data governance process and toolbox for data sharing and reuse, aligning with the question's focus on data markets and competition.

 TANGO will establish a stronger cross-sector data sharing, in a citizen-centric, secure and trustworthy manner, by developing innovative solutions while addressing environmental degradation and climate change challenges....